Man hires 'court hacker' on Craigslist ... who turned out to be a cop

 The would-be criminal mastermind posted an ad to classified site Craigslist seeking a cyber-genius who could break into the county court's records system and wipe the balance of what he owed.

-According to ABC27 news, Landis used his personal email address and real phone number to make the post.
+According to ABC27 news in the US, Landis used his personal email address and real phone number to make the post.
 Not exactly Danny Ocean, this one.